VictorVarLed/OrangeB/README.md

 Transactions with not a valid date format are not saved.
 If there are transactions with the same ID only the newest is saved.

 The user interface of the app is compound of a UITableViewController with three sections.
-The first section the user can see the total balance (the sum of all amounts taking the fees into account).
+In the first section the user can see the total balance (the sum of all amounts taking the fees into account).
 In the second section the user can see the last transaction and in the last section all the previous transactions.

 ## I have created some services to help in different tasks: